Language Translation

 Courtesy The Trumpeter Swan Society

 All three species have bright white plumage as adults.
-The easiest way to differentiate mute swans from the other two species is that adult mute swans have an orange beak with a black border near their eyes and a black knob atop their beak.
+The easiest way to differentiate mute swans from the other two species is that adult mute swans have an orange beak with a black border near their eyes and males have a black knob atop their beak.
 Trumpeter and tundra swans have beaks that are completely black.

 Mute Swan in lake